Mayukhborana/evoting_blockchain/README.md

 This is an online web based voting system which is built on the top of Blockchain technology.

+how to use?

+just clone this repo to your device, go to evoting_blockchain directory and run command "npm insatall" it will install all the dependencies. after that run "npm start".
 ## Why E-Voting
   - Voters can vote from anywhere/ anytime
   - Best in Security